west0nG/ADVX25/frontend/README.md

-# 🍸 SipNFT Frontend
+# 🍸 BarsHelpBars Frontend

-A complete, modern frontend for the SipNFT cocktail recipe marketplace.
+A complete, modern frontend for the BarsHelpBars cocktail recipe marketplace.
 Built with vanilla HTML, CSS, and JavaScript for maximum simplicity and performance.

 ## 🎯 What This Is

-**SipNFT Frontend** is a fully functional web application that demonstrates the user interface and experience for a Web3 cocktail recipe NFT marketplace.
+**BarsHelpBars Frontend** is a fully functional web application that demonstrates the user interface and experience for a Web3 cocktail recipe NFT marketplace.
 It includes:

 - **4 Complete Pages**: Home, Marketplace, Create NFT, and Profile
 - **Modern UI/UX**: Dark theme with glassmorphism effects and smooth animations